DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

-Papular urticaria is a common reaction to insect bites.
+Papular urticaria is a common reaction to insect and arachnid bites.
 It is more common in children than in adults .
 It presents during the summer or autumn months as crops of very itchy red papules and vesicles.

 Despite the name, papular urticaria is not true urticaria, which is characterised by temporary wealing that resolves within hours.
 Weals in papular urticaria last for days to weeks.
 Papular urticaria is not associated with any internal complaint.

 It is also called persistent insect bite reaction.

 Papular urticaria most often occurs in children.
 This is because desensitisation to insect bites has not yet developed .